rtm/js-pick-notation/js-pick-operator.md

 ### Underscore and other libraries

 Underscore and other utility libraries have validated the importance of property arithmetic with APIs such as `_.pick`.
-We will not discuss it further other than to say it requires providing quoted property names, cannot rename properteis as they are picked, cannot specify defaults, and cannot pick deeply.
+We will not discuss this further other than to say it has the drawbacks that it requires providing quoted property names, cannot rename properteis as they are picked, cannot specify defaults, and cannot pick deeply.